SCBB-LAB/miWords/README.md

 miWords can be used directly from [this](https://scbb.ihbt.res.in/miWords) web server.
 This server implements trained models and can process both individual sequences or fasta files.
 The server generates a table deciphering T-Score for every sequence provided.

-## Package installation

-The latest version of the package can be downloaded from the GitHub [repository](https://github.com/SCBB-LAB/miWords).

 ## Requirements

 ```